lucavallin/syn/README.md

 - Project creation
 - Setup of IAM bindings
 - Terraform state storage bucket

+The `terraform/raspberrypi.tf` configuration, via SSH:
+- Installs `motion` and `gcloud` on the Raspberry Pi
+- Sets the correct permissions for directories used by `motion`
+- Creates service account keys and copies them to the Raspberry Pi
+- Further information on the service account and IAM roles can be found in `iam.tf` and `storage.tf`

 ## Makefile
 The Makefile contains the following commands to make development easier: